 When I desire to reach somewhere, my excitement keeps me moving.
-When, I reach there, and everything gets over, the path of coming back becomes very tiresome for me.
+When I reach there, and everything gets over, the path of coming back becomes very tiresome for me.
 As I was getting down from ABC, I couldn’t wait to reach Pokhara and get into a pleasant hotel.
 The last time I took a shower was on Day 2 in Tolka.
 I want to eat like a king; I want to take a hot shower as much as I wish to; I want to sleep under a quilt in an enormous bed; I don’t want to suffer in the cold.
 I have to go back to Pokhara, NOW!

 It’s much easier to down compared to climbing up.
-However, most of the accidents take care of this time due to complacency.
+However, most of the accidents take care of this time because of complacency.
 And, if you twist your ankle or injure yourself in any other way now, it will be difficult to rescue you in such a remote place.
-I knew it, however, I slipped in a place and fell down.
+I knew it, however; I slipped in a place and fell down.
 Thankfully, it was nothing major.

 Starting from Dovan, crossing the village of Bamboo, I arrived at Sinuwa at 11:30 AM.

 My thought process was set in a way that I have to only climb down.
 This was not always the case, I had to climb up in some places, too.
 I will not be able to forget the stairs of Chhomrong in my life.
 It was so steep and so hard.
 It was endless; it was painful; it was gruesome.

 We crossed the check post of ACAP and had to show our papers to them.
 They are keeping track that we crossed this place.
 This is an important formality during the Annapurna Base Camp trek.